 You must attend custody mediation if you and your ex disagree on custody and a parenting plan when you submit your divorce petition.

 What Will Happen to Your Home/Properties

 The acrimonious divorce process can take a long time to complete.
 You’ll want the help of an experienced attorney if you’re able since disagreeing about what will happen with your home and other assets are common in these cases.
-However, there are still many ways for things to go wrong without adequately planning, so it pays off big time when both parties work together on terms that benefit them equally before getting started.
+However, there are still many ways to go wrong without adequate planning, so it pays off big time when both parties work together on terms that benefit them equally before getting started.